rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 * exploreR (which was already the name of an existing packages)
 * explore

 I was surprised that “explore” was still available.
-After a few days I was unsure if I am even allowed to pick such a general name for my first package.
-But then I decided to be brave and picked {explore}!
+But I was unsure if I am even allowed to pick such a general name for my first package.
+But then I decided to be brave and choose {explore}!

 ### Following the rules